 Delete records

-To add a method for removing a record and include a red Delete button in each row of CollectionView, you'll need to follow these steps:
+To add a method for removing a record and include the Delete button in each row of CollectionView, follow these steps:

 Add a Remove method to QuickBooksService.cs